CESSProject/CIPs/CIP-6.md

 Note: The formal exit process is irreversible.
 If the storage node wants to rejoin the network, it needs to wait for the redemption of the deposit and re-register as a storage node. <br/>
 **Process overview** <br/>

-1. Check whether the storage node status is lock.
+1. Check whether the storage node status is locked.
 2. Determine whether the lock period has reached its deadline.
 If it has not reached its deadline, end this process.
 3. Record the current service space of the storage node, create relevant information about the recovery target, and store it in RestoredTarget Storage.
 4. Return the unissued rewards and unclaimed rewards of the storage node to the bonus pool (one of the reasons why the process is irreversible).